cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-02-26.md

 To do:
 -  In coordination with @litvintech, @savetheales, and @mrlp4 prepare the full [RoadMap for Cyber Protocol](https://github.com/orgs/cybercongress/projects/2)
-- Prepare trailer for podcust
+- Prepare trailer for podcasts